• Home

 When to visit

-Mistico Park’s official opening hours are Monday – Sunday 6 am – 3:50 pm (last entry).
-I have read you can stay in the park until around 5 pm before the staff come to round you up.
+Mistico Park’s official opening hours are Monday to Sunday from 6 am to 3:45 pm (last entry).
+I have read that you can stay in the park until around 5 pm before the staff come to round you up.

 Entry to the park is via a reserved time slot.
 You must pre-book (more on that in a sec), and you have to arrive for your allocated time slot.